codeforkjeff/trello-cal-sync/README.md

 Copy the api key, secret, and token in the trello section of your `config.json` file.

-## Running the Script
+## Running this

-Run this in a bash shell, either on Windows or Linux:

 ```
-./run_trello_cal_sync.sh
+docker build . -t trello-cal-sync-image
+./run_docker.sh
 ```

-The script automatically sets up the virtualenv and installs the libraries.

-You need to run this periodically to sync.
+Run `run_docker.sh` periodically to sync.
 To automate it, set up a cron job or something.

 ## How to use your Google calendar in Outlook